Developing new technologies for the study of stars and planets, their origins and fates

 John D. Monnier

 John Monnier obtained his Physics BS degree from Purdue University in 1993, followed by his Physics PhD. from the University of California at Berkeley under the supervision of Charles H. Townes and William Danchi.
 Following a Harvard-Smithsonian Center for Astrophysics Fellowship, Dr. Monnier began an assistant professor position at the University of Michigan in 2002.
-Professor Monnier's group has been responsible for development of the Michigan InfraRed Combiner (MIRC) on the CHARA Array, the first instrument capable of infrared imaging of complex objects using long-baseline interferometry.
+Professor Monnier's group has been responsible for development of the Michigan InfraRed Combiner (MIRC) and Michigan Young STellar Imager at CHARA (MYSTIC) , the first instruments capable of infrared imaging of complex objects using long-baseline interferometry.
 Professor Monnier is interested in all stages of stellar and planetary evolution, with a focus on imaging surfaces of stars and planet-forming disks along with development of new methods for extrasolar planet detection and characterization.
-Professor Monnier is currently heavily involved in the Planet Formation Imager Project, leading the concept study efforts as the Project Director.
+Professor Monnier received the 2019 AAS Joseph Weber Award for Astronomical Instrumentation and was named an AAS Legacy Fellow in the inaugural 2020 class.